Ask a doctor about a prescription for IBUPROFEN STADA 400 mg FILM-COATED TABLETS

-Ibuprofen Stada 400 mg film-coated tablets EFG
+Ibuprofen Stada 400 mg Film-Coated Tablets EFG

-Read this prospectus carefully before starting to take this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

 |

-Ibuprofeno Stada belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
+Ibuprofen Stada belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).

-Do not take Ibuprofeno Stada:
+Do not take Ibuprofen Stada:

 Warnings and Precautions